 Have you ever been told that you use your hands a lot when you talk?
 You’ve probably never noticed it yourself in the moment — it’s just how you express yourself.
 But now you can’t not notice it.
 You get self-conscious about it, and suddenly you’re talking with your hands at your side every chance you get.

-When you watch the playback of yourself being on camera, it’s no longer someone else telling you that you look weird: you’re the one who’s noticing all of your supposed faults and quirks.
+When you watch the video recording of yourself being on camera, it’s no longer someone else telling you that you look weird: you’re the one who’s noticing all of your supposed faults and quirks.
 You see that your eyebrows do a little dance when you’re excited, or that you look like a puppeteer trying to conduct a one-man show.
 And because everyone’s their own worst critic, you now feel so awkward about being on camera that you’re certain no one else would ever want to watch any video you’re in.

 Our movements and posture are things we feel, but rarely see ourselves doing.
 Our posture reflects how we feel and conveys many nonverbal signals.
 So when you see yourself looking confused or flustered, you no longer feel confident about yourself.